Have you tried Kale Chips Yet?

 You’ve probably seen a lot of Kale Chip recipes all over the web but I wanted to share this one with you just in case a) you may not have seen this recipe before and b) it may inspire you to make these, like now!

 They are crunchy which is my fave and also salty another fave.
 I also like eating them with or in a salad.

-If you’re just now transitioning to a more whole foods diet and are ready give the regular chips the ole heave-ho may I caution you to wait a bit to try Kale Chips.
+If you’re just now transitioning to a more whole foods diet and are ready to give the regular chips the ole heave-ho may I caution you to wait a bit to try Kale chips.